craigbuckler/publican-starter/src/content/01_docs/05_esbuild/01_configuration.md

 }
 ```

-The code in `src/js/dev/css-reload.js` uses this to enable CSS live reloading.
+The code in `src/js/dev/css-reload.js` uses this to enable CSS hot reloading.
 The production build removes the code when it encounters `if (false) { ... }`.

 ### Watch mode